openservicebrokerapi/servicebroker/spec.md

 | 410 Gone | Appropriate only for asynchronous delete operations.
 The platform MUST consider this response a success and remove the resource from its database.
 The expected response body is `{}`.
 Returning this while the platform is polling for create or update operations SHOULD be interpreted as an invalid response and the platform SHOULD continue polling. |

 Responses with any other status code SHOULD be interpreted as an error or invalid response.
-The platform SHOULD continue polling until the service broker returns a valid response or the [maximum polling duration](#polling-interval-and-duration) is reached.
-Service brokers MAY use the `description` field to expose user-facing error messages about the operation state; for more info see [Service Broker Errors](#service-broker-errors).
+The platform SHOULD continue polling until the Service Broker returns a valid response or the [maximum polling duration](#polling-interval-and-duration) is reached.
+Service Brokers MAY use the `description` field to expose user-facing error messages about the operation state; for more info see [Service Broker Errors](#service-broker-errors).